-The aim of the Queensland Prevention, Preparedness, Response and Recovery Disaster Management Guideline (the Guideline) is to provide flexible, good practice recommendations and advice to those responsible for implementing disaster management arrangements in Queensland.
-It assists Queensland disaster management stakeholders in disaster prevention, preparedness, response and recovery in accordance with the Act, Strategic Policy Statement, Standard for Disaster Management in Queensland, State Plan and other key documents.
+The aim of the Queensland Prevention, Preparedness, Response and Recovery Disaster Management Guideline (the DM Guideline) is to provide flexible, good practice recommendations and advice to those responsible for implementing disaster management arrangements in Queensland.
+It assists Queensland disaster management stakeholders in disaster prevention, preparedness, response and recovery in accordance with the Act, Strategic Policy Statement, Standard for Disaster Management in Queensland, SDMP and other key documents.

-The Guideline is supported by toolkits that consist of:
+The DM Guideline is supported by supporting documents including:

 - manuals

 - reference guides

 - forms

 - templates

-- process maps

 - handbooks

 - links to related publications.

-Standard for disaster management in Queensland
+Standard for Disaster Management in Queensland